bysanderdotnet/parametric-fiddle-lab/README.md

-# Resonant Violin Lab
+# Parametric Fiddle Lab

-Resonant Violin Lab is a platform for building a parametric, simulatable, and optimizable design chain for 3D-printed violins.
+Parametric Fiddle Lab is a platform for building a parametric, simulatable, and optimizable design chain for 3D-printed violins.
 It aims to optimize the acoustic and structural properties of 3D-printed violins by treating geometry, slicing parameters, materials, and internal structure as tunable design variables.

 ## Overview